Writing copy is tough.

 Strategy: Provide the Proper Support

-- Tactic 18: Match Their Gain / Prevention Mindset
+- Tactic 25: Match Their Promotion / Prevention Mindset

 Conveying Your Message